StevenTammen/StevenTammen.github.io/pages/about.md

 ### Contact

-To allow for selective forwarding and automatic categorization, I have set up several different email addresses.
+To allow for selective forwarding and automatic categorization, I have several different email addresses.
 If you could take a few extra seconds to look at the table below and match up your reason for contacting me with the correct email address, it would be greatly appreciated.

 <br/>
   <table>